alissonpef/content_steering/README.md

+### README.md Atualizado

 # Content Steering with Reinforcement Learning: VM Simulation

 **See it in action!** Watch a video demonstrating the project's functionality:
 [▶️ Watch the Demo Video](https://youtu.be/3l2sZNRFYSc)

-This project demonstrates the application of Content Steering, using the DASH protocol and Reinforcement Learning (including Epsilon-Greedy and D-UCB), to optimize cache server selection in a simulated video streaming environment.
+This project demonstrates the application of Content Steering, using the DASH protocol and Reinforcement Learning (including Epsilon-Greedy, D-UCB, and the contextual bandit **LinUCB**), to optimize cache server selection in a simulated video streaming environment.
 The testing and simulation environment is configured for execution within the provided VirtualBox VM.

 ## Virtual Machine (VM) Environment